coolinmc6/design-ux-ui/UMI-UX-Design-From-Concept-to-Wireframe/Notes.md

 ### Course Summary

+- The course opens with several definitions of design highlighting one of biggest misconceptions about design that it is NOT just what it looks like.
+There are several [design quotes](#design-quotes) worth taking a look at
+- There are three main parts of designing anything that you must understand:
+	+ Purpose: what is the function of the object?
+	+ Context: in what situations will it be used?
+	+ Constraints: what determines how this thing can be made and used?
+- I also really like the [core design skills](#core-design-skills) as a good framework for what a designer should be able to do
+	+ **TASK:** create a toolkit around these skills.
+What tools have I learned (i.e. brainstorming, sketching, etc.) that can help in each of these?
+Lecture 2 has a great breakdown of those items [here](#design-in-a-nutshell)
+- Lecture 2 shows all those items (pretty much as I want it per the task above) and reiterates a lesson I've heard in all of these lectures is that **design is iterative**.
+It is messy and ambiguous and you have to get used to that
 - [Framing Design Problems](https://github.com/coolinmc6/design-ux-ui/blob/master/UMI-UX-Design-From-Concept-to-Wireframe/Notes.md#l3-framing-design-problems)
 	+ a design frame is what the designer considers important and will focus on when doing the work / solving the design problem
 	+ There are two main items that must be kept in mind: